IvanShamatov/automagically/README.md

 More than that, it will give you access to CRUD your model via admin panel.
 `/admin/reports` is really heavy because it's gonna be frontend app, which will use api to create/edit and store data.

-## Configuring database

-Yes, it should work automagically, so it is mostly about Convention over Configuration.
-That means that by default `automagically` will use `autoconfig.yml` file where it believes to find database configuration same format as Rails gives you.

 ## Restrictions